renukaKandii/promptLY/ReadME.md

 - Visual feedback for selected prompts (blue border highlights active selection)
 - Stop button to cancel long-running generations (waits for completion, then discards result)
 - Auto-clear output on new Run for clean slate
+- **Auto-scroll after generation** - Smoothly scrolls 20% to show both input & output together
-- **NEW:** Inline status messages in Input header - see "Generating...", "Done!", "Copied!" right where you're working
+- **Inline status messages** in Input header - see "Generating...", "Done!", "Copied!" right where you're working
-- **NEW:** Custom Instructions hidden by default to save space - auto-expands when Quick Prompt is clicked
+- **Custom Instructions hidden by default** to save space - auto-expands when Quick Prompt is clicked
-- **NEW:** Helpful tooltip on "Reply to Email" prompt - hover to see usage tips
+- **Helpful tooltip** on "Reply to Email" prompt - hover to see usage tips
-- **NEW:** All action feedback (copy, clear, reset) appears inline for better visibility
+- **All action feedback** (copy, clear, reset) appears inline for better visibility

 ---

-## 🛠️ Installation
+##  Installation

 ### Step 1: Enable Chrome Flags